 A super-effective solution is where the original hallway has been opened up, allowing the kitchen to flow into this space.
 The odd-shaped cavity under the stairs can then become a row of pantry cupboards or pull-out larder units, putting all ingredients close to hand.

-Find inspiration in these beautiful under-stairs solutions.
+Find inspiration in these beautiful under-stairs pantry ideas and solutions.

 1. Build a breakfast station